marienfeldtom/inez/README.md

 * * *

 In the admin panel EDEKA employees could add ingredients that can be use by the end user in their intelligent grocery list.
+They can search a list of example ingeredients I created including synonyms, units and images.
 The application also offers the Socket.io interface which is used by the app to gain ingredient information.

 - [INEZ Competition](#inez-competition)